Yankee screwdriver

-The trade name "Yankee" screwdriver was first marketed by North Brothers Manufacturing Company in ≈16 April 1895, with the No. ≠130 spiral ratchet screwdriver.
-Yankee soon became and still is a well-known name in automatic spiral ratchet screwdrivers, with several other models, and model improvements patented by North Bros. over a 40-year period.

-The term "Yankee screwdriver" is often used to describe push/pull type screwdriver other than one manufactured by North Brothers Mfg.
-Co. or Stanley Tools, who purchased the rights to the well-known Yankee brand or trade name in the 1940s from North Brothers.
-North Brothers always marked the tools they manufactured with the Yankee name, and in most cases the North Bros. name and location as well.
+A Yankee screwdriver is a specialized tool that combines a ratchet and a screwdriver.
+The term "Yankee screwdriver" is a generic trademark and these devices are also known as ratchet screwdrivers.
+It was first marketed by North Brothers Manufacturing Company in 1895, but has been owned by Stanley Tools since the 1940s.

-All spiral ratchet screwdriver models made by Stanley did have the Yankee trade name on them, or at least until the 1960s when the Handyman trade name became as well known as the Yankee trade name, so Stanley Tools marked certain models with both the Handyman and Yankee brand name on them, and usually the Stanley name was on them as well.
+All spiral ratchet screwdriver models made by Stanley did have the Yankee trade name on them, or at least until the 1960s when the Handyman trade name became as well known as the Yankee trade name.
+Stanley Tools marked certain models with both the Handyman and Yankee brand name on them, and usually the Stanley name was on them as well.
 The Handyman trade name was not limited to a line of screwdriver models, as the same name was marked on a complete line of planes, drills and other tools specifically marketed to the home user.

 Sizes

 There were 3 different size spring chucks, and therefore 3 different shank size tips or sometimes called points, to fit various models.

 Generally all tips made by North Brothers or Stanley were stamped with the corresponding number of the model screwdriver they would fit, but the stamped numbers are often difficult to see, so it's a good idea to know the size you need before you set out to find tips for your screwdriver.